browserengineering/book/book/security.md

 Let's imagine an attacker that wants to know your username on our guest book server.
-When you're logged in, the guest book includes your username in the "Hello, so and so" header, so it's enough for the attacker to read the guest book web page with your cookies.
+When you're logged in, the guest book includes your username on the page (where it says "Hello, so and so"), so it's enough for the attacker to request the guest book with your cookies and read the page contents.

 `XMLHttpRequest` could let them do that.
 Say the user visits the attacker's website[^why-visit-attackers], which then executes the